log4js-node/log4js-node/docs/migration-guide.md

 }}
 ```

-The functions to define the configuration programmatically have been remove (`addAppender`, `loadAppender`, etc).
+The functions to define the configuration programmatically have been removed (`addAppender`, `loadAppender`, etc).
 All configuration should now be done through the single `configure` function, passing in a filename or object.

 ## Console replacement